zhangdomi/predicting-denver-temperature/README.md

 ## Framing a Prediction Problem

-The ultimate goal is to predict the average temperature **`avgt`** of Denver in a given day using previous years' of data.
+The ultimate goal is to predict the average temperature **`avgt`** of Denver in a given day using previous years' of data, this is a regression problem and hence I will use **`sklearn`**'s `linear_model` library.
 Predicting the average temperature will give me a general idea of how a certain day's temperature market might look like on Kalshi.

 This project is unique in that the data is comprised of time series data and that the features used for the prediction are the previous years of the same day.
 It is necessary to acknowledge that although this seems to make sense on surface level, it is not the ideal way of predicting as the prediction might not be able to capture some relevant information.
 For example, other predictive models might use a rolling window of last 7 days that might capture the general trend of a certain year better.